radical-lab/radical-lab.github.io/README.md

-rotating walls can adjust (delay the optimable) frequency to compensate for rng weapons rotating walls can be colour changing for pixellation … light speed computing can detect anomalies; seismic activity, solar flares,..
+rotating walls can adjust (delay the optimable) frequency to compensate for rng weapons rotating walls can be colour changing for pixellation … pixels are ((fully) visible) holo, and can be repurposed as a force field shield … light speed computing can detect anomalies; seismic activity, solar flares,..

 the cancers of society: i'm going to reattach their intestines, and urethras, to their throats; i will leave their tongues, but ply out their teeth; one, by one, slowly, so ever slowly; i will take my /bitter|sweet/ time; i will rip their faces open like nṛsiṁha to make it easier to access their teeth; i will box their personalities; they will feel pain until they die; that will never happen if i /reverse|pause/ their aging process; they will only ever /see|hear/ me to remind them why; i will put them in chastity belts, and inject viagra; i will force feed them down their noses; i will force breath them down their noses; i will cyber their hearts; they will not die ∵ dying is not good enough; s/i/they/ will cure neurodegeneration; they will slave;..